 Integrated Treatment Models and Social Workers

 According to SAMHSA’s National Survey on Drug Use and Health in 2014, roughly 43.6 million Americans age 18 years and older were diagnosed with a mental disorder and about 20.2 million others were diagnosed with a substance abuse disorder.
 Of these, nearly 7.9 million were found to suffer from co-occurring disorders.
 Research has shown that integrated treatment models are most successful when working with dual diagnosis patients.
-To ensure the best possible chance of recovery and/or symptom maintenance in these cases, it’s absolutely imperative that addiction social workers have the skills necessary to accurately identify and address both conditions simultaneously.
+To ensure the best possible chance of recovery and/or symptom maintenance in these cases, it’s absolutely imperative that people in clinical social work have the skills necessary to accurately identify and address both conditions simultaneously.

 What is a Master of Social Work (MSW)?